X-Plane/xptools/src/WEDDocs/index.markdown

 #### Road Networks ####

-Road networks may be specified in overlay files, but they require MSL elevation (that is, their altitude is predefined).
-The lack of on-the-fly elevation adjustment for overlay road networks is a problem for making add-on road packs; fixing this limitation is an area of ongoing development.
+Road networks may be specified in overlay files starting with X-Plane 10.
+But the format for X_plane 10 roads (that require MSL elevation) is not supported by WED.
+WED only support the X-Plane 11+ road styles, which uses virtual roads types a layer for elevated sections (bridges)
 For further reading, see the [.net File Specification][84] article on the X-Plane Developer site.

 #### Library ####